campuspress/divi-accessibility/README.md

 Development
 -----------

-The working js/css snippets are, by default, included minifed.
+The working js/css snippets are, by default, included minified.
 They can be forcefully included in their full expanded state by enabling the developer mode option in plugin settings.
 They will also respect the WP core `SCRIPTS_DEBUG` define value.

 To check js/css snippets for any errors, run the dedicated `npm run lint` script.